tinysearch/tinysearch/README.md

 ## Is it tiny?

-The test index file of my blog with around 40 posts creates a WASM payload of 99kB (49kB gzipped, 40kB brotli).\
+The current endler.dev index with 73 posts creates an optimized WASM payload of 179 kB (83 kB gzipped, 72 kB Brotli-compressed).
 That is smaller than the demo image above; so yes.

 ## How it works